bmoon4/airflow-ha-mariadb-10.6/README.md

 WARN[0000] Found orphan containers ([airflow-ha-mariadb-106-airflow-worker-1 airflow-ha-mariadb-106-airflow-scheduler-1]) for this project.
 If you removed or renamed this service in your compose file, you can run this command with the --remove-orphans flag to clean it up.
 [+] Running 10/0
  ⠿ Container airflow-ha-mariadb-106-airflow-worker-1       Created                     0.1s
- ⠿ Container airflow-ha-mariadb-106-airflow-scheduler-1-1  Created                     0.1s
- ⠿ Container airflow-ha-mariadb-106-airflow-scheduler-2-1  Created                     0.1s
+ ⠿ Container airflow-ha-mariadb-106-airflow-scheduler-1    Created                     0.1s
  ⠿ Container airflow-ha-mariadb-106-flower-1               Created                     0.0s
  ⠿ Container airflow-ha-mariadb-106-mariadb-1              Running                     0.0s
  ⠿ Container airflow-ha-mariadb-106-airflow-init-1         Created                     0.0s